vladkinoman/just-my-notes/books/best-comics-to-read.md

 Kurt Busiek, Mark Waid, Alan Davis, Roger Stern, Roy Thomas.
 Because they have written some of the best runs of all time, because they love superheroes, because they don't wish to deconstruct or decompress or derange or de anything, and because their work is smart, and most importantly, fun.

-> Kurt Busiek: Astro City and Conan.
+> Kurt Busiek: Astro City and *Conan*.
 Both great reads.

 Mike Carey - There aren't many other writers out there who can better handle an epic fantasy comic.
 Mike Carey - Hellblazer, Lucifer, X-men.